 Your account billing date is set on the day you first buy something with your account.
 From that day on, that's the date we'll charge your payment option if there's any pending charges like a monthly subscription.

-Your subscription renewal date starts on the day you sign up that subscription.
-From that day on, that’s the day we’ll renew that subscription.
+Your subscription renewal date starts on the day you sign up for that subscription.
+From that day on, that's the day we'll renew that subscription.
 That date can be different for each subscription.

 Example: Let's say your account billing date is like the example above, so it's on the 25th of the month.
 If you sign up for a monthly subscription on September 1, then it will renew on October 1, and will be charged to your payment option on your account billing date, October 25.

 If you have multiple subscriptions that renew between two account billing dates, those subscriptions would each get charged to your payment option(s) on the same date.